A 3-phase brushless motor (see below for supported types)

 For a 3D printable motor mount design, check out the Tinymovr alpha dev kit mount (suitable for 40xx motors).

 For safety reasons, you should always ensure the motor & controller assembly are secured to a stable surface before operation.
-The motor rotor may experience high acceleration that may cause injury or damage if not secured properly.
+The motor rotor may experience high acceleration that may cause damage or injury if not secured properly.

 Ensure the encoder magnet is firmly attached to the motor shaft, otherwise it may slip out of sync.
-Use adhesive to secure if necessary.
+Use strong adhesive to secure.

 Calibration needs to be performed without any loads on the motor.
 If the motor is coupled to a load, the encoder offset angle may not be determined correctly, leading to a sub-optimal setup.

 Adjust your termination resistor DIP switch (if needed) before putting together your actuator, to avoid needing to disassemble it for adjustment later on.
 See also Connecting Data.

 Electrical setup comprises three main parts: Motor connection, data connection and power connection.
 Below is a diagram with the electrical connection scheme.

 Connect the three motor phases to the three terminals on Tinymovr.
 The order of connection is not important, motor direction will be determined during motor/encoder calibration.